Does Jesus Become the Eucharist (Bread)?

 Some Evangelicals feel that the idea of eating Jesus is Cannibalistic.
 Catholics don't think so.
 When Catholics say that the bread becomes the body of Christ, they are talking about the glorified body of Christ.
 Immediately after Jesus said, "whoever eats me will live because of me" (Jn 6:58).
 He says, "what if you saw the Son of Man ascending to where he was before?"
 (Jn 6:62) Catholics feel He is explaining that his body will be changed into a glorified body (such as is described in 1 Cor 15:40) at the ascension.
 This passage of John foreshadows the ascension.
 And this is how Jesus clarified himself and made the distinction between his mortal body (Cannibalistic concept) and his Glorified body (Eucharistic concept).
 The glorified body of Christ was the revelation of his true nature as the Incarnate God.
 That is what we receive.

-I (Hugh) was recently on a bus traveling to Toronto when I saw a university student with his history book, "The Romans, from Village to Empire."
+I (David) was recently on a bus traveling to Toronto when I saw a university student with his history book, "The Romans, from Village to Empire."
 (Oxford Press 2004).
 I flipped it open to the section on Christianity in ancient Rome.
 It discussed the Roman's impression of the early Christians.

 ...Their 'eating the body and drinking the blood of their savior' was called cannibalism...